jessetane/rpc-engine/readme.md

 A `Boolean`. `RpcEngine` defaults to passing parameters as an `Array` of positional arguments.
 Setting this property to `true` will pass them as key-value pairs instead.
 This is frequently needed for interop with other JSON-RPC implementations.

 ### `rpc.pathDelimiter`
 A `String`.
-Specifies the path delimiter remotes must use to access methods nested deeply within `rpc.interface`.
+Specifies the path delimiter remotes must use to access methods on named interfaces.
 Defaults to `'.'`.

 ## Events